 The good news here, especially for anyone facing a 1st time indecent exposure or aggravated indecent exposure charge, is that jail can almost always be avoided.

-For anyone who has been losing sleep over the prospect of getting locked up for an IE charge, this news is so unburdening that they don’t really care about anything else.
+For anyone who has been losing sleep over the prospect of getting locked up for an IE charge, this news can be so unburdening that they don’t really care about anything else.

 But they should.